juancarlospaco/nim-nimterlingua/README.md

 https://github.com/juancarlospaco/nim-nimterlingua/blob/master/example/minimal.nims

-- How do you use this with Python or JavaScript?.
+- How do you use this with Python or NodeJS or JavaScript?.

 https://github.com/juancarlospaco/nim-nimterlingua/blob/master/example/minimal.nims